-A moist gluten free dessert cake which is delicious served on its own or with a spoonful of yogurt.
-Using xylitol helps keep the sugar content low and the addition of ground almonds boosts the protein content to help stabilise blood sugar levels.
-I love use baobab powder to cakes – this gives the cake a fabulous zingy flavour and a great way to boost vitamin C levels.
-This will keep well in the fridge for 3-4 days and can be frozen for up to 3 months.
+This is a delicious gluten free citrus cake perfect warm or cold with a spoonful of yogurt.
+The addition of ground almonds boosts the protein content which can help stabilise blood sugar levels.
+Adding baobab powder gives the cake a fabulous zingy flavour.
+You can store this cake wrapped in the fridge for a week or freeze for up to 3 months

 Difficulty – Moderate